 Hydrotherapy is the treatment of patients using the physical properties of water, such as temperature, buoyancy and pressure for therapeutic purposes; to stimulate the circulation and treat a range of symptoms from many orthopaedic and neurogenic conditions.

-We offer hydrotherapy on a state-of-the-art underwater treadmill from Tudor Treadmill.
+We offer hydrotherapy for your dog on a state-of-the-art underwater treadmill from Tudor Treadmill.
 The underwater treadmill consists of a treadmill enclosed in a tank, which gradually fills with water to a suitable height for the patient.
-The underwater treadmill allows your pet to exercise while taking advantage of the therapeutic and buoyant effects of the water.
+The underwater treadmill allows your dog to exercise while taking advantage of the therapeutic and buoyant effects of the water.

 There are several advantages to using an underwater treadmill over swimming in a pool when rehabilitating animals.
 The therapist can control many factors including the depth of the water, the speed and incline of the treadmill, and even which legs your pet uses when exercising.
 This means the treatment they receive can be tailored to target specific areas.